xiahouzuoxin/caffe_segtask/README.md

 This branch hosts the code for the technical report ["Towards Good Practices for Very Deep Two-stream ConvNets"](http://arxiv.org/abs/1507.02159), and more.

 ### Updates
+- Apr 27, 2016
+  * cuDNN v5 support, featuring the super fast WINOGrad Convolution and cuDNN implementation of BatchNormalization.
 - Dec 23, 2015
   * Refactored cudnn wrapper to control overall memory consumption.
 Will automatically find the best algorithm combination under memory constraint.
 - Dec 17, 2015